Congo Bars are like a chocolate chip cookie bar, but thicker, chewier and even more jam-packed with semi-sweet and milk chocolate chips!

 How to make Congo Bars

-Next, you'll make the batter.
-The butter and sugars will be mixed until light and fluffy.
-Then the eggs and vanilla will be added and mixed until combined.
+Next, you’ll make the dough.
+Use a stand mixer with the paddle attachment or a hand mixer to beat the butter and sugars until light and fluffy.
+Then the wet ingredients will be added and mixed until combined.
 Finally, the dry ingredients and chocolate chips (and optional pecans and coconut) will be added and stirred until well-dispersed.

 Lastly (and trust me, the most difficult part) - wait for the Congo Bars to cool before cutting.
 They'll be much easier to cut once they're cool, if you can wait that long!!